This getting started article will help Administrators to learn about and modify Notification Templates.

 Activating a Template

-Each notification must be Activated before it will be used for notification.
+Each notification must be activated before it can be used for notification.

 - Open the notification template that you wish to activate